kshaa/blaahg/b/2016-06-31-code-formatting.markdown

 ---
-title: Code formatting test
+title: Code formatting
 author: Krišjānis Veinbahs
 ---

-The blog seems to be coming together quite nicely.
-While coding some arbitrary responsiveness CSS I suddenly realized that I'm creating a programming blog, but I don't even have a decent way to present any code.
+The blog seems to be coming together quite nicely, but while coding some arbitrary responsiveness CSS I suddenly realized that I'm creating a code showcase blog... without any actual way to show my code!

-I started by searching some programming fonts and thinking about how am I going to style div's and how will markdown know that I'm presenting code.
+I started off by searching some programming fonts and thinking about how am I going to style div's and how will markdown know that I'll be presenting code.
 But then it clicked..
-Someone else has most for sure had this problem already.
+No way am I the first with this problem, someone else has for sure had this already.

-And lo' and behold, I now have a code formatter - [Highlight.js](https://highlightjs.org/), example code from an old version of the [Orbitals](https://github.com/kshaa/orbitals)
-project:
+And I was right, because this is the internet.
+If you can think of something, then somebody has probably done it (unfortunately this rule also applies to a lot of weird stuff you'd rather didn't exist, but that's for a different post).
+And behold of the code formatter I now possess - [Highlight.js](https://highlightjs.org/).
+See it in action with some example code from an old version of [Orbitals](https://github.com/kshaa/orbitals):

 ```
 orbPointForce: function (settings, point, mass) {